enyo/snaptest/README.markdown

 ------------
 SnapTest is a powerful unit testing framework for PHP 5+, leveraging PHP's unique runtime language to simplify the unit test process without sacrificing the agility tests provide.

-SnapTest is a free software project licensed under the Mozilla Public License.
+SnapTest is a free software project licensed under the new BSD License.

-**NOTE** Starting with SnapTest 1.2.0, SnapTest will be licensed under the BSD License.

 Getting Started
 ---------------